papivot/pace-docs/PKS Cluster Access.md

   name: appdev
   namespace: default
 ```
-execute the following command to create a new clusterolebinding for user admin
+Execute the following command to create a new ClusteRoleBinding for user appdev

 >`kubectl apply -f admin.yaml`